Bishop's Opening: Classical Defense: 2...Bc5

-Other Black responses

-Other Black second moves are rarely played.
+Other second moves for Black

+2...Nc6 is also common and most often transposes to the Italian Game after 3.Nf3 or the Vienna Game after 3.Nc3 (or these may occur on the fourth move after 3.d3).
+Other alternative moves for Black are rarely played.
 If Black tries to transpose into the Hungarian Defense with 2...Be7?, then 3.Qh5 wins a pawn.
 The Calabrese Countergambit (2...f5) is named after Greco's homeland, Calabria.
 It is considered dubious, as the line recommended by Carl Jaenisch, 3.d3 Nf6 4.f4 d6 5.Nf3, gives White the advantage.
 Other analyses, however, have found that the sharp 3.f4! or safe 3.Nc3 are better for White than 3.d3.